johanbrook/johanbrook.com/src/posts/2011-02-08-visualizing-webkits-hardware-acceleration.md

 link: 'http://mir.aculo.us/2011/02/08/visualizing-webkits-hardware-acceleration/'
 date: '2011-02-08 23:00'
 tags:
     - Acceleration
     - Hardware
     - Overlay
     - Webkit
 category: Tools
+slug: visualizing-webkits-hardware-acceleration
 ---

 [Thomas Fuchs](http://twitter.com/thomasfuchs) gives us a tip about viewing which elements of a website are powered by the device's hardware.
 I've never ever heard of this before, but I'd bet it's useful.
 The hardware accelerated areas show up in semi-transparent red.
 To use the feature, simply open up a Terminal prompt and write: